legacyO7/Aurora/README.md

 ![App Screenshot](https://github.com/legacyO7/Aurora/blob/stable/assets/images/snaps/arsrceen_3.png)

+* Note that the installation of Faustus using aurora is not fully error-proof.
+If you encounter an installation failure, refer to the error log and install Faustus manually.
-Secureboot enabled devices need to enroll MOK
+* Secureboot enabled devices need to enroll MOK

 ## Command-Line Arguments